What Do Construction Laborer Do?

 Related Job Titles

-There were about 1,216,700 jobs for Construction Laborer in 2016 (in the United States).
+In the United States, there were 1,216,700 jobs for Construction Laborer in 2016.
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 150,400 new jobs for Construction Laborer by 2026.
-Due to new job openings and attrition, there will be an average of 145,300 job openings in this field each year.
+There will be an estimated 145,300 positions for Construction Laborer per year.

 The states with the most job growth for Construction Laborer are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.